claudiogferraz/dotfiles/README.md

 - Curl -  Tool for transferring data using various network protocols
 - ZSH - Extensible shell with lots of improvements over bash
 - Oh My Zsh - Framework for managing your ZSH, with lots of pre-bundled plugins, themes, etc.
-- Asdf - One tool for managing all your runtime versions
+- Mise - One tool for managing all your runtime versions
 - Podman & Compose - Daemonless container management tool

 First we Install all the software pre-packaged by your distro: